FlareSolverr/FlareSolverr/README.md

 |--|--|--|
 LOG_LEVEL | info | Verbosity of the logging.
 Use `LOG_LEVEL=debug` for more information.
 LOG_HTML | false | Only for debugging.
 If `true` all HTML that passes through the proxy will be logged to the console in `debug` level.
 CAPTCHA_SOLVER | none | Captcha solving method.
-It used when a captcha is encountered.
+It is used when a captcha is encountered.
 See the Captcha Solvers section.
+TZ | UTC | Timezone used in the logs and the web browser.
+Example: `TZ=Europe/London`.
 HEADLESS | true | Only for debugging.
 To run the web browser in headless mode or visible.
 PORT | 8191 | Listening port.
 You don't need to change this if you are running on Docker.
 HOST | 0.0.0.0 | Listening interface.
 You don't need to change this if you are running on Docker.